sanazmhd/documents/README.md

 10.**beswitch**

-This module forwards frames (~EtherFrame) based on their destination MAC addresses to appropriate ports.
+This module forwards frames (EtherFrame) based on their destination MAC addresses to appropriate ports.

-It can handle: AVBs SRP frames.
+It can handle AVBs SRP frames.
 Incoming SRP frames are forwarded as SRP messages through srpOut to the SRProtocol module.
 Outgoing SRP messages coming through srpIn gate are forwarded according to the control Info as EtherFrame

 11.**Phy[size of(ethg)]**